 The Maryland Hearing Aid Loan Bank (HALB) was formed in the Maryland State Department of Education, Division of Special Education/Early Intervention Services to provide loaner hearing aids to meet the needs of deaf and hard of hearing infants and toddlers in Maryland.
-Hearing aids are loaned free of charge to families who need amplification for their infant or toddler.
-The HALB is funded by federal and state resources, and began its twelfth year of operation in January 2015.
+Hearing aids are loaned free of charge to families.
+The HALB is funded by federal and state resources and began its 13th year of operation in January 2016.

 In 2000, the Joint Committee on Infant Hearing found that early amplification of hearing through the use of hearing aids or cochlear implants is essential to support emerging language skills, cognitive skills, and healthy social/emotional development, all of which are essential in forming a solid foundation for school readiness, learning and success.
 Infants who are identified with hearing loss early in life can be fitted with hearing aids as young as four weeks of age.
-The HALB provides access to hearing aids, as soon as possible following the confirmation of hearing loss in an infant or toddler up to three years old.
+The HALB provides access to hearing aids as soon as possible following the confirmation of hearing loss.
 The program ensures young children have access to maximum auditory stimuli during the most critical period of language development.